whazzmaster/fitgem/README.md

 * Store and use OAuth access tokens
 * Create and use instances of `Fitgem::Client` using the stored OAuth access token

-# Subscriptions

-The Fitbit API allows for you to set up notification subscription so that when values change (via automatic syncs with the fitbit device) your applications can be notified automatically.
-You can set up a default subscription callback URL via the [Fitbit dev site](https://dev.fitbit.com/ 'Fitbit Developer Site') and then use the Subscriptions API to add or remove subscriptions for individual users.

-# Help Improve Fitgem!
+## Contributng to Fitgem

-The Fitbit REST API is in BETA right now, and so it will quite likely change over time (though I can't be sure whether it will be additive change or change of the non-backwards-compatible variety).
+The Fitbit REST API is in BETA right now, and so it will quite likely change over time.
 I aim to keep as up-to-date as I can but if you absolutely need functionality that isn't included here, **feel free to fork and implement it, then send me a pull request**.

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it